Robinlovelace/Creating-maps-in-R/intro-spatial.md

-Now that we know how `gIntersects` works in general terms and for clipping, let's use it to allocate a borrough to each of our station points, which we will then aggregate up.
+Now that we know how `gIntersects` works in general terms and for clipping, let's use it to allocate a borough to each of our station points, which we will then aggregate up.
 Data from these points (e.g. counts, averages in each area etc.) can then be transferred to the main polygons table: the essence of a spatial join.
 Again, `apply` is our friend in this instance, meaning we can avoid `for` loops: